-- If you can find these dry fertilizers in your local area, you’ll probably get a better deal because the shipping is what makes them a little more expensive online.
 But the big difficulty for most people is finding them in their local area at all, so that’s why I’m offering them here and I’m actually able to do so at fairly good prices.

 To keep things simple, I’m going to create 3 categories – beginner, intermediate, advanced – to give you some tips on what to buy, whether from me or your local garden center.

 I’ll also suggest how much you need per 1000 square feet (100 square meters) of garden space for the year, although if you have 1500 or even 2000 square feet, you could still get by with these amounts, and if you have less than 1000 square feet, these products will last for 2-3 years or more.

 This is if you want the most important products for boosting garden health that really provide the best value for your money:

 - Probio Balance or Bio Ag (similar to “EM”).
 1 quart for each 1000 square feet of garden for the year.

 - Liquid seaweed fertilizer.
 1 quart for each 1000 square feet for the year.

 - Sea minerals.
 A little more expensive, but only 1/3 quart for each 1000 square feet for the year.